Countering Stereotypes of Indigenous Peoples - Microcredential Series

 Representations: Application and Collaboration

-This microcredential examines historical and contemporary representations of Indigenous peoples in mainstream media, pop culture, and social discourse.
-These lectures connect how settlers have chosen to portray Indigenous peoples: as exotic, savage, noble, dehumanized, threatening, disappearing, one with nature, etc. with the real world impacts of those portrayals – including violence against Indigenous women, psychological harm, appropriation, and the justification of ongoing settler colonialism.
+This course examines historical and contemporary representations of Indigenous peoples in mainstream media, pop culture, and social discourse.
+These lectures connect stereotypical portrayals of Indigenous peoples with their real world impacts.

-Each sub-section further explores how Indigenous creators, scholars, and activists are pushing back against stereotypical representations, and how students can support this work and/or make interventions of their own.
+Each module further explores how Indigenous creators, scholars, and activists are pushing back against stereotypical representations, and how students can support this work and/or make interventions of their own.

 Learn More and Register